rayes0/blog/content/about.md

 - Languages/Skills I am proficient with:
   - Rust
   - Python
-  - Bash and POSIX sh
+  - Bash and POSIX shell script
   - Front-end web development: HTML5, CSS and SCSS, JS
+  - Scientific computing: GNU Octave/Matlab
+  - Graphing and Data visualization: GNUPlot
   - All major operating systems, especially Redhat-based linux distributions (Fedora is my current daily driver)

-- Frameworks I'm familiar with:
-  - UI Development: Vue.js
-  - Scientific computing and ML: GNU Octave/Matlab, Numpy, Detectron2, Tensorflow (object detection API)
-  - Graphing and Data visualization: GNUPlot, Matplotlib

 - Languages and tools I have spent some time using, but I wouldn't call myself proficient:
   - C
   - Lua
   - SQLite
+  - Vue.js
+  - Numpy, Detectron2, Tensorflow (object detection API), Matplotlib

-- Languages I want to learn in the future: Java, Kotlin, Flutter/Dart, R, Julia, C++ (reluctant to start this one since I feel like other languages have way more potential)
+- Languages and frameworks I want to learn in the future: Android development (Java and Kotlin), Flutter/Dart, R, Julia, C++ (reluctant to start this one since I feel like other languages have way more potential)

 I use emacs as my main text editor, though I previously used neovim + tmux full time.
-I have tried fully featured IDE's in the past and although they are good and featureful, the psychological clutter of using them after having tasted the minimalism of vim was too much, so I settled on emacs as a compromise.
+I have tried fully featured IDE's in the past and although they are featureful, the psychological clutter of using them after having tasted the minimalism of vim was too much, so I settled on emacs as a compromise.

 I've been daily driving linux for a fair amount of time now, and I currently use a custom install of Fedora.
-I have very heavily keyboard and terminal-based habits, and I am usually either in a terminal with tmux, or inside emacs (or sometimes a [terminal *inside* emacs](https://github.com/akermu/emacs-libvterm) :) ).
-I currently use a keyboard focused, minimal, barless [herbstluftwm setup](https://github.com/rayes0/dotfiles).
-I would switch to Wayland if it weren't for a [certain GPU manufacturer](http://www.nvidia.com/) hated by linuxers.
+I have very heavily keyboard and terminal-based habits, and I am usually either in a terminal (rxvt-unicode) with tmux, or inside emacs (or sometimes a [terminal *inside* emacs](https://github.com/akermu/emacs-libvterm) :) ).
+I currently use a keyboard focused, minimal, barless [herbstluftwm setup](https://github.com/rayes0/dotfiles#herbstluftwm).
+I would switch to Wayland if it weren't for a [certain GPU manufacturer](http://www.nvidia.com/).
 We can't deny that they make good GPU's though.

 ### Media